jsalignon/cactus/docs/3_Inputs/Parameters.md

 Parameters can be passed to two different configuration files:

-- a global configuration file: that applies to all runs and with name and path: *~/.cactus.config*
+- a global configuration file: that applies to all runs and with name and path: *~/.cactus.config*.
+An example can be found [here](/conf/.example.cactus.config).

 - a run-specific configuration file: this file is the only input needed for a cactus run.
 It can for instance be named like that (relative path from the run folder): *yml/run.yml*.
 An example can be found [here](/test_datasets/worm/parameters/run.yml).